 Since 1965, the US has seen increasingly large numbers of immigrants crossing its borders.
-Indeed, more immigrants are arriving now than at any point in the past; the 1990's saw a higher number of immigrants enter the US than any previous decade (INS 1999).
-A disturbing corollary to the recent explosion in immigration is the corresponding decline of immigrant earnings relative to the earnings of natives.
-A cursory glance at the literature strongly suggests the changing national origin of immigrants as the main cause of this relative earnings decline.
-As a prime example, Mexican immigrants now outnumber any other national group while having one of the biggest relative earnings gaps, with Mexican immigrant males earning on average some 50% less than males who were born in the US (Ruggles and Sobek, 1997).
+Indeed, more immigrants are arriving now than at any point in the past; the 1990's saw more immigrants enter the US than any previous decade (INS 1999).
+A disturbing corollary to the recent explosion in immigration is the corresponding decline of immigrant wages relative to the wages of natives.
+A cursory glance at the literature strongly suggests the changing national origin of immigrants as the main cause of this relative wage decline.
+As a prime example, Mexican immigrants now outnumber any other national group while having one of the biggest relative wage gaps, with Mexican immigrant males earning on average some 50% less than native males (Ruggles and Sobek, 1997).

 That this is a problem is obvious.
 The reasons behind it are less obvious.
 Mexican immigrants tend to be segregated somewhat from the rest of US society; some 42% of Hispanics lived in predominantly Hispanic neighborhoods in 1990 (Chiswick and Miller, 1999).
 This is probably because of choice; immigrants feel most comfortable living with those who speak their language and share their culture.
 However, in choosing to live with other Mexican immigrants, they are choosing to live with people who have, on average, relatively little education, low English language skills, and scant earning power.
 Thus, employers will be less likely to open businesses and stores in Mexican neighborhoods, and simply by choosing to live among other Mexican immigrants they are choosing to live in economically depressed neighborhoods.
-Even the best and the brightest of the Mexican immigrants may be "pulled back" towards the "average" Mexican immigrant and may earn less than they might have were they born in the US.
+Even the best and the brightest of the Mexican immigrants may be "pulled back" towards the "average" Mexican and may earn less than they might have had they not been Mexican.